sfigg/commercialization-public/docset/customize/mdm/mobile-device-enrollment.md

 -   [Certificate authentication device enrollment](certificate-authentication-device-enrollment.md)
 -   [On-premise authentication device enrollment](on-premise-authentication-device-enrollment.md)

-**Note**  As best practice, do not use hardcoded server-side checks on values such as:
+> **Note**  As a best practice, do not use hardcoded server-side checks on values such as:
--   User agent string
+> -   User agent string
--   Any fixed URIs that are passed during enrollment
+> -   Any fixed URIs that are passed during enrollment
--   Specific formatting of any value unless otherwise noted, such as the format of the device ID.
+> -   Specific formatting of any value unless otherwise noted, such as the format of the device ID.